h2oai/h2o4gpu/README.md

 Requirements
 ------
-R, CUDA8 for GPU version, OpenMP (unless remove -fopenmp from all Makefile's in all directories).
+CUDA8 for GPU version, OpenMP (for distributed GPU version)

 On AWS, upon logging into GPU setup, do at first the below in order to get GPUs to stay warm to avoid delays upon running h2oaiglm.
 ------